Pythonidaer/next-auth-practice/docs/docs/database/models.md

 - One-to-Many: A users record can be associated with many exercise_completions, workout_day_completions, and workout_group_completions.
 - One-to-Many: A users record can be a sender or recipient in many workout_assignments.
 - One-to-One: A users record has one user_workout_stats record per workout program they are following (represented as a unique constraint on user_id and program_id in user_workout_stats).
+- One-to-Many: A users record is linked to many accounts (OAuth providers).
+- One-to-Many: A users record can have many sessions.

 **Indexes:**